va-angelier/va-angelier.github.io/ISM_PCOM7E_Assignment/docs/executive_summary.md

 The tool’s simplified aggregation model ensures clarity but introduces several limitations:

 Subjectivity of DREAD scoring: Although structured, DREAD remains dependent on expert judgment; probabilistic sampling (e.g., Monte Carlo) could improve confidence intervals.
 Independence assumption: This assumption, while simplifying per Schneier (1999), may underestimate correlations; Bayesian enhancements would address this, aligning with Aven (2016) on advanced risk foundations.
+This aligns with Aven (2016), who emphasises the need to address dependency correlations in advanced risk foundations.
 Static impacts: Financial impacts are modelled as constants, whereas real-world impacts fluctuate over time and context.
 Interface accessibility: A graphical user interface would enhance usability for non-technical executives.